Alicia Triant, FMHC

 A diagnosis is not a life sentence.

-Knowing the Mediterranean Diet is famous for being anti-inflammatory, and after watching Blue Zones on Netflix I was inspired to incorporate diet and lifestyle changes from my Greek and Italian roots.
-As these ended up being the most sustainable tactics, they are the functional foundation of my life-long wellness philosophies.
+Knowing the Mediterranean Diet is famous for being anti-inflammatory, and after watching the Live to 100: Secrets of the Blue Zones documentary on Netflix I was inspired to incorporate diet and lifestyle changes for wellness from my Greek and Italian roots.
+As these ended up being the most sustainable tactics, they are the functional foundation of my wellness philosophies.

 Blue Zones and Mediterranean Diet